Have you been studying Italian but when you try to speak, you instantly freeze?

 Of course he was.
 He had studied English at school for many years.
 He always did all grammar exercises and memorized lots of random vocabulary lists.

 But then he was confronted with reality.
 When he arrived to England all of his confidence vanished.

 He could hardly understand anyone.
 Even a simple order at the restaurant was a nightmare.
 He began to constantly think about how to apply the grammar rules he learned.

 If the restaurant hadn’t closed, he would still be there thinking about what to say.

 This was the beginning…

 of the story that slowly led me to a total different approach to language learning.
 I knew I had to change the way I had been learning English, and honestly any other language, so far.

 At almost the same time I was seeing a guitar teacher, as my guitar playing was stuck too and I was loosing the joy of playing.

 This teacher was different: He didn’t “feed” me with dozens of unmusical “stock” exercises and didn’t tell me I had to learn this before that.

 He told me how to explore and experience joyfully the guitar by myself.
 He put the emphasis on using materials and songs that I love to expand my technical and musical abilities.
 I was finally learning from real life context.
 I learned how to learn.

 How is this related to learning Italian?

 Can this be enjoyable, engaging and, above all, effective?

 What if we change perspective by focusing on the content and the information we get through Italian?

-The moment I began to use stories, comics, podcasts, movies and other media and content I was interested in, I regained enthusiasm in learning English and noticed soon great improvement.
+The moment I began to use stories, novels, non-fiction books, comics, podcasts, movies and other media and content I was interested in, I regained enthusiasm in learning English.
+Above all I noticed soon great improvement.
 And it didn’t feel like learning at all!